dkaslovsky/textnote/README.md

 cli:
   timeFormat: "2006-01-02"                # Golang format for CLI date input
 ```

+Currently, `file.cusorLine` will only be applied for the following editors:
+* vi/vim
+* emacs
+* neovim
+* nano

+All other editors will work but will not respect this congifuration parameter.

 ### Environment Variable Overrides
 Any configuration parameter can be overridden by setting a corresponding environment variable.